Indigenous Research at Memorial

-Whether Indigenous research Lands is conducted by settler researchers or by Indigenous researchers, it is a focal point for expression, concern, attention and most importantly, action, for truth and reconciliation.
+Whether Indigenous research is conducted by settler researchers or by Indigenous researchers, it is a focal point for expression, concern, attention and most importantly, action, for truth and reconciliation.
 Memorial recognizes the critical role of educators, researchers, and university administrators in the work of truth, reconciliation and a renewed relationship with Indigenous peoples, including with our own Indigenous faculty, staff and students.
 We recognize that research processes and results bear significantly on the lives of Indigenous students, families, communities and governments.

 The resources on this webpage focus on research with, by, for, and on Indigenous peoples that emphasizes engagement based on understanding and respect.
 At the same time, we work to move beyond individual respect and understanding towards structural, ideological, institutional, and methodological change.
-We take our lead from Canada’s Truth and Reconciliation Commission, the United Nations Declaration of the Rights of Indigenous Peoples, Inuit Tapiriit Kanatami’s National Inuit Strategy on Research, University Canada’s Twelve Principles for Indigenous Education (of which Memorial is a signatory), the Ethical Principles for the Conduct of Research in the North, Memorial’s own Office of Aboriginal Affairs’ in-progress Indigenization Strategy and other Indigenous-led directives to guide us through these changes.
+We take our lead from Canada’s Truth and Reconciliation Commission, the United Nations Declaration of the Rights of Indigenous Peoples, Inuit Tapiriit Kanatami’s National Inuit Strategy on Research, University Canada’s Twelve Principles for Indigenous Education (of which Memorial is a signatory), the Ethical Principles for the Conduct of Research in the North, Memorial’s own Office of Indigenous Affairs’ in-progress Indigenization Strategy and other Indigenous-led directives to guide us through these changes.